ravicho/Vitis-Tutorials/docs/Bloom-Filter/3_architect-the-application.md

 ![](./images/Architect1.PNG)

 For visualization perspective, code snippets reviwed above are used as function blocks.
-"Hash" block in hardware can be executed in parallel of couse at the expense of extra resources.
+Two "Hash" functions in hardware can be executed in parallel of couse at the expense of extra resources.
 Output of blocks "Hash" is fed to block "Compute Score" to calculate the score of each document.

-In above visualization, the performance of the application will be determined based on the slowest block .

 In Software,
   - Hash compute blocks are calculated for all the words up front and output flags are set in local memory.
 Each of the loops in Hash compute blocks are run sequentially.